Spanning Tree Autoregressive Visual Generation: Method

-Traversing a uniform spanning tree enables the construction of a bidirectional context while leveraging prior knowledge about the image; however, it does not directly guarantee compatibility of the downstream task, where partial observations of the masked image are available at inference, such as in image editing.
-Under the assumption that the partial observation of an image is connected and the masked do not cover every corner of the lattice $G$, it requires to be easy to sample a spanning tree in which the partial observations of image tokens appear sequentially as a prefix and the masked region appears as a postfix in the sequence order, to regard the image editing as a postfix completion task of the given sequence.
-Therefore, we need to choose an adequate traversal strategy that can easily sample a spanning tree satisfying the requirement for postfix completion at inference time.
+The sequence order derived from traversing uniform spanning trees structurally maintains prior knowledge of images, but this does not guarantee that we can easily find a spanning tree whose traversal order accomplishes image inpainting for a given arbitrary mask.
+Unlike permutation AR modeling, which can simply sample the prefix sequence order $\tau_\text{pre}$ and the postfix sequence order $\tau_\text{post}$ by sampling permutations in each non-masked and masked region, we need to sample the spanning tree according to the traversal strategy.
+Thus, we need to choose an appropriate traversal strategy that can easily sample a spanning tree that satisfies the requirement for postfix completion at inference time.

 Representative approaches for traversing a tree structure include the depth-first search (DFS) and breadth-first search (BFS) algorithms.
-However, under a fixed tie-breaking rule, BFS has an advantage over DFS in the acceptance ratio of rejection sampling when sampling a spanning tree for postfix completion.
-Formally, when the masked token region of the given image is denoted as $M \coloneqq (V_M, E_M) \subset G$, the following condition must be satisfied for the spanning tree $T$ for $G$ to be able to perform postfix completion,
+However, under a fixed tie-breaking rule, BFS has an advantage over DFS in rejection sampling to accomplish postfix completion at inference time.
+Formally, consider a typical image editing scenario with a given entire mask $M \coloneqq (V_M, E_M) = \bigcup_{i}M_i$, which is a collection of mutually disconnected masks $M_i \coloneqq (V_{M_i}, E_{M_i})$.
+Assuming $M$ does not cover all corners and does not divide partial observations into disconnected graphs, the following condition must be satisfied for the spanning tree $T \sim \mathcal{T}(G, r)$ to be able to perform postfix completion in the traversal order: